clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/restart.rst

 -a option
 =========

-The *-a* option makes :command:`clr-service-restart` consider all system services, not only the ones that are whitelisted.
-Because the default whitelist in |CL|
-is relatively short, you can use this option to restart all impacted services when you log in on the system.
+The :command:`-a` option makes :command:`clr-service-restart` consider all system services, not only the ones that are whitelisted.
+Because the default whitelist in |CL| is relatively short, you can use this option to restart all impacted services when you log in on the system.

 Example
 *******

-In the example below, :command:`clr-service-restart` is invoked with both the *-a* and *-n* options, which displays a complete list of system services that require a restart.
+In the example below, :command:`clr-service-restart` is invoked with both the :command:`-a` and :command:`-n` options, which displays a complete list of system services that require a restart.

 Command: